MarkEWaite/jenkins-bugs/README.md

 Polling is resource intensive and generally not recommended.
 Refer to the "polling must die" blog post from Kohsuke Kawaguchi for a good explanation.

+Note that this repository must not have the cache or bare remotes available.
+It depends on the commit being written only to the github.com repository so that notifyCommit does not inform the Jenkins server before the next polling interval.